sameena1415/dimagi-qa/POCs/LocustScripts/README.md

+# Locust Scripts

+An open source load testing tool.
+Define user behaviour with Python code, and swarm your system with millions of simultaneous users.

-# Installation and setup
+## Installation and setup
 pip install -r requirements.txt

 A CommCareHQ web user who is a member of the test domain is required.
 This user's username and password should be specified as the environment variables LOCUST_USERNAME and LOCUST_PASSWORD.

 Domain and application, both required, are specified in config.yaml.
 Username to login as may also be included.

-# Configuring and running
+## Configuring and running
 Copy user_credentials_sample.json to user_credentials.json and populate user_credentials.json for the user  you want to test.

 Basic usage, for a single test user: